esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/3-Regression-theory.md

 We can come up with a **loss function** that measures the "error" between real values and predicted values.

 For regression, we can for example calculate the squares of the differences between real and predicted points

+The squares in the "Ordinary Least Squares" comes from this loss function.
 :::